 Do any required reading.
 But put most of your attention on the key points your instructor covers in class, on slide shows, and in other online resources.

-7. Work on Your Listening Skills
+7. Master Your Listening Skills

 You won’t spend much time actually caring for patients in nursing school.
 That comes later.
 But keeping this point in mind as you study can make the whole process easier.

 You’re learning what’s going on physically inside the future patients you’ll care for.
 But the patients you attend to won’t likely be interested in all that.
 They care about how they feel.
+A study done on Consumer Perspectives on Patient Experience found that 95% of consumers ranked “listen to you” as one of the most important components of the patient experience.

 Even though you might not take an actual course on listening to patients, working on your ability to empathetically listen to people, meet them where they are, and provide comfort will go a long way when you land your first nursing job.

-8. Develop an Action Mind-set
+8. Develop an Action Mindset

 In line with the last point, you’ll be learning a lot about the human body in classes.
 The sheer volume of things to remember can feel overwhelming.